kusainovv/vm-bootstrap/README.md

+# This repository is in development phase
 > [!WARNING]
-> The guide below in development status, I research best practices for initializing a VM setup.
+> This repository is in development phase, I continue to research best practices for initializing the base VM environment.
 <br />
 <br />
 <br />

-# 0. The Requirements
+## 0. The Requirements
 1. Make sure your application's Dockerfile is properly configured and works as expected in production mode.
 2. Create an ```infra-as-code``` repository and include a ```docker-compose.yml``` file to establish multi-container setup.
 <br />
 <br />
 <br />

-# 1. Rent a VM
+## 1. Rent a VM
 1. Rent a virtual machine or host your own server to proceed with next steps.
 <br />
 <br />

-# 2. Connect By SSH
+## 2. Connect By SSH

 Install the following extensions: [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh), [Remote - SSH: Editing Configuration Files](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh-edit), [Remote Explorer](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer).